 To the untrained eye, ikebana may seem like just a few flowers in a bowl.
 The translation of the name doesn’t shed much light, with ike meaning “arrange” or “alive” and bana meaning “flower (1).”
 Ikebana is also sometimes referred to in relation to kado or “the way of the flower (2).”
-But this etymology doesn’t get us any closer to understanding what ikebana is, why it is so popular, or where it came from and why Ikebana classes in Sydney are so popular.
+But this etymology doesn’t get us any closer to understanding what ikebana is, where it came from and why Ikebana classes in Sydney are so popular.

 So to paint the picture, let’s consider the following scene: